teracyhq/dev/docs/intro.rst

 Join And Work With Us?
 ----------------------

 We are starting up and have tons of interesting projects waiting for you.
-We need you - young developers having passion to learn and to work with us in a smart way.
+We need you - smart developers having passion to learn and to work with us in a smart way.
 What you need to do is to simply ``impress us``.